-The investment objective of the Scheme is to provide capital appreciation by predominantly investing in equity and equity related securities with focus on riding business cycles through dynamic allocation between various sectors and stocks.
+The investment objective of the Scheme is to provide capital appreciation by investing in equity and equity related securities that are likely to benefit from recovery in the Indian economy.

-However, there can be no assurance that the investment objective of the Scheme will be realized.
+However, there can be no assurance that the investment objectives of the Scheme will be realized.